guanyigraceli/guanyigraceli/README.md

           Howdy!
 I'm Guanyi Grace Li, a 20 year old senior at Texas A&M University pursuing a BBA in Accounting and MS in Financial Management.
           More excitingly, I'm also completing a minor in Studio Art, a subject I've loved forever.
-          Aside from reading and going on long walks, art is my favorite creative side quest, and it's definitely been the one I've been doing the longest.
+          Aside from reading, playing chess, and going on long walks, making art is my favorite pasttime, and it's definitely been the one I've been doing the longest.
           This website's purpose is to document my hobby so I can look back on my favorite pieces, skill development, and progression.
         </p>